cli.py

 • Generate a migration file that will add the age column to the employee table

-$ poetry run migrate-generate
+$ uv run migrate-generate

 Generating migration to current schema